-Rates are a property tax that allows Council to raise revenue to fund essential public services to the municipal population.
-Important to note, it is a taxation system and not a value proposition, which includes flexibility for council to utilise different tools in its rating structure to accommodate issues of equity and to ensure fairness for all ratepayers.
+Rates are a property tax that allows Council to raise revenue to fund services and infrastructure for the municipal population.
+It is important to note, rates are a taxation system and not a value proposition, which includes flexibility for council to utilise different tools in its rating structure to accommodate issues of equity, efficiency, simplicity, sustainability and to ensure fairness.

 The Plan does not consider the total amount of revenue to be raised, only the share contributed by each property.
 The total rate revenue is determined in the annual budget process and in accordance with the Fair Go Rates system.
 The Fair Go Rates system caps the increase to the total revenue Council can generate from general rates and a municipal charge (if applicable).
-Each year the Minister for Local Government declares the rate cap which can be applied.
+Each year the Minister for Local Government declares the maximum rate cap which can be applied.